Back to all posts

 When you receive a massage, a cascade of positive physiological changes happens in your body.
 The therapeutic pressure helps relax tight muscles and increases blood flow, which delivers more oxygen and nutrients to your tissues and helps carry away metabolic waste.
 This process can significantly ease pain from conditions like osteoarthritis, fibromyalgia, and tension headaches.
 On a chemical level, massage can decrease levels of the stress hormone cortisol while increasing serotonin and dopamine, which helps stabilize your mood.
 This is why you often feel so calm and clear-headed after a session.
 The American Massage Therapy Association highlights dozens of reasons to get a massage, from easing muscle tension to improving mental well-being.

-A Look at Different Massage Techniques
+A Quick Guide to Massage Techniques

 With dozens of massage styles out there, it’s helpful to know which one is right for you.
 A classic Swedish massage uses long, flowing strokes and is perfect for general relaxation and stress relief.
 If you have chronic knots and tension, a deep tissue massage targets the deeper layers of muscle.
 For a truly unique and effective experience, our specialty is Ashiatsu Deepfeet Bar Therapy, where the therapist uses their feet to deliver broad, consistent, deep pressure.
 We also offer gentle and supportive prenatal massage to help expectant mothers find comfort and relief.
 Each technique offers its own set of benefits, and your therapist can help you choose the best approach.